wso2/docs-is/en/docs/learn/tenant-wise-email-sender-configuration.md

  enable_start_tls= true
  enable_authentication= true
  ```
  However, this configuration will apply to all the tenants.
-If you are having a requirement to configure them tenant-wise follow the instructions given below instead.
+If you wish to configure them tenant-wise follow the instructions given below instead.

 1. Configure the [Configuration Management REST API](../../develop/using-the-configuration-management-rest-apis).
 2. Execute the following curl command for creating a resource type named `Publisher`.